sury888/AP-computer-science/README.md

 # AP-computer-science
 Hi!
-My name is Suryh and this is being used as a website for my AP computer science class.
+My name is Sury and this is being used as a website for my AP computer science class.